matt-harvey/boilermatic/README.rst

     chmod +x install.tcl
     sudo ./install.tcl

-This will install Boilermatic to /usr/local/bin.
+This will install Boilermatic to ``/usr/local/bin``.
-To install it to a different location, open "install.tcl" in a text editor and change the ``install_destination`` variable to the desired location.
+To install it to a different location, open ``install.tcl`` in a text editor and change the ``install_destination`` variable to the desired location.

 *On Windows:*

-Manually copy the file "boilermatic.tcl" to a directory of your choosing.
+Manually copy the file ``boilermatic.tcl`` to a directory of your choosing.
 Add this directory to your ``PATH`` if it is not there already.

-You may need to associate the file "boilermatic.tcl" with wish or another Tcl interpreter.
+You may need to associate the ``boilermatic.tcl`` file with wish or another Tcl interpreter.
 You should then be able to run it either by entering ``boilermatic`` at the command line, or by double-clicking the script's icon in Windows Explorer.